F.A.Q.

 • What happens after I am accepted?

 You will see your transfer credits on CaneLink.
-If you have questions concerning how your transcript is evaluated, please contact the Office of Admission, Evaluation Department at admission@miami.edu or call (305) 284-4323.
-After submitting your tuition enrollment deposit, you will need to schedule an advising session here.
-Please note that new transfer students will have advising service indicators or holds, which must be lifted by their designated advisor prior to registration.
-Once these advising holds are removed, the student may register for courses on CaneLink.
+If you have questions concerning how your transcript is evaluated, please contact the Office of Admission, Evaluation Department at admission@miami.edu.
+After submitting your tuition enrollment deposit, you will receive an email from your academic advisor who will help you to build an academic schedule.
+Your designated will remove your advising holds advisor to allow you to register for courses on CaneLink.
 If you require help navigating the CaneLink system, please refer to the tutorials here.

 • I have earned my A.A. degree.
 Does my grade point average automatically transfer?